qewer33/qlock-os/README.md

             app_appname_resources.h
 ```

 The `app_appname.h` file is the header file of the app.
 It contains the class and the extern instance definition of the app.
-Apps should extend the `App` class defined in `src/apps.h`.The methods that are going to be used by the app should be overriden methods from the `App`class.
+Apps should extend the `App` class defined in `src/apps.h`.
+The methods that are going to be used by the app should be overriden methods from the `App`class.
 The instance should be an instance of the newly defined app class wrapped in an `std::unique_pointer`.
+There are 7 methods that apps can override from the `App` class:

+- `setup()`: Runs before the app gets started.
+Useful for initializing variable defaults or loading preferences.
+- `drawUI(TFT_eSPI tft)`: Runs every frame when the app is running.
+Thismethod should draw the user interface of the app using `tft`.
+- `exit()`: Runs when the app gets exited.
+Useful for saving preferences.
+- `buttonTopClick()`: Runs when the top button gets clicked while in the app.
+- `buttonTopLongPress()`: Runs when the top button gets long pressed while in the app.
+- `buttonBottomClick()`: Runs when the bottom button gets clicked while in the app.
+- `buttonBottomLongPress()`: Runs when the bottom button gets long pressed while in the app.

 The `app_appname.cpp` file is the source file of the app.
 The source file should define the instance and implement the necessary app methods.
 The app constructor takes 2 argumnets: the first argument `String name` is the name and the second argument `uint16_t* icon` is the icon resource of the app.